File-based locks for Python on Linux and Windows

-Locket implements a lock that can be used by multiple processes provided they use the same path.
+Locket implements a file-based lock that can be used by multiple processes provided they use the same path.

 Locks largely behave as (non-reentrant) Lock instances from the threading module in the standard library.
 Specifically, their behaviour is:

 - Locks are uniquely identified by the file being locked, both in the same process and across different processes.

 - Locks are either in a locked or unlocked state.